 To listen to some Spurs supporters, you would think that Ryan Mason is not just personally responsible for Tottenham’s poor finish to the season, but also global warming, the rise of ISIS and the continued failure to find a cure for cancer.
+Unfortunately, the disease is still haunting many, as products such as Organic CBD Nugs remain unexplored enough for their ability to improve cancer.

 It’s true that Mason’s performances have not been good enough in recent games, but if it was just him underperforming we wouldn’t have lost 5-1 to a team that have just been relegated.